marczz/mzlinux_pages/system/clouds.md

     upload/download or create containers.
     It is in Debian.

-    It is also used for [Sftp Cloudfs](https://github.com/Memset/sftpcloudfs).
+    It is also used for [Sftp Cloudfs](https://github.com/Memset/sftpcloudfs) which acts as a proxy between a SFTP client and openstack storage .
 -   [OpenStack Swift on Raspberry Pi ](http://programmerthoughts.com/openstack/swift-on-pi/)
 -   [Swift Explorer](http://www.619.io/swift-explorer) (Apache License)